francescoa97outlook/pyExoRaMa/paper/paper.md

          It also contains a checkbox that (if active) will show the exoplanet's mass and radius errors bars.
     3. The histogram settings frame, where the user is allowed to change the histograms characteristics, like the amount of bin (one for each histogram, mass, radius, and ζ).
 He can also choose the "Y" axis scale.
     4. The envelope frame, where the user can plot (or not) the envelope composition choosing between "H2O", "Silicates", "Fe", or "None".
 It is also possible to choose the CMAP color by selecting one from the proposed (all of them are default matplotlib CMAP).
-    5. The pure-Hydrogen frame, where the user checks which mass-radius curves of the "isentropic" pure-Hydrogen compositions will be added into the background (based on the mass-radius curves reported on [Becker:2014]).
-Isentropic means that we assume the specific entropy of the envelope from top to bottom remains the same due to internal convection.
+    5. A frame where the user can use to visualize mass-radius theoretical curves for the iso-entropic pure-Hydrogen composition of the envelope (based on the results of [Becker:2014]).
+This feature is not present in the original tool by [Zeng:2021].
+Iso-entropic means that we assume that the specific entropy of the envelope, from the top to the bottom, remains the same due to internal convection.
 This is usually assumed for deep fluidic envelopes because the presence of an internal heat source from the central region of the planet would drive such convection.
-These curves from bottom upward are for speciﬁc entropy S (eV/1000K/atom) = 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, and 1.0 correspondingly.
+The curves are given for speciﬁc entropy S = 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, and 1.0 (eV/1000K/atom).
 One could see that both Saturn and Jupiter lie very close to the S (eV/1000K/atom) = 0.3 curves, which is considered to be a relatively cold isentropic profile.
 The nominal surface of truncation of calculation for these mass-radius curves is taken at a density of 0.01 g/cc
     6. The new planet frame, where the user can add (and eventually plot) planets that are not present in the catalog, to see how they will be plotted in that context.
 He must compile each enabled text field to correctly add the planet to the list.
 The user has to click on the green button "Add Planet to list" once all the fields are filled.
 To delete a planet from the list, the user has to choose the element to delete from the list and then click the red button "Delete Planet from list".
 It is also possible to choose to filter them by using the current limits imposed for each enabled characteristic, otherwise the planet will be plotted only based on the Mass Radius boundaries.
 The user can also choose to visualize the labels permanently.
     7. The running frame, which contains all the widgets used to run properly the internal algorithm and plot the various histograms and graphs.
 The user can choose a particular upper limit for the error percentage of both mass and radius parameters.
 To run the current situation (defined by the filters, envelope, and other features) the user has to click the green button "Plot current situation".
 In case he wants to plot the graphs with a percentage error increased/decreased by one, he could click on the "+"/"-" button corresponding to the parameter (mass or radius) he wants to update.
 Furthermore, by clicking the "Play" button of the corresponding parameter, the related error upper limit will increase/decrease continuously every four seconds, depending on the verse chosen (Forward/Backward).
     8. The export frame, where is possible to export the following plot in eps, pdf, or jpg format: